Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

 \subsection{Implementation Details}

-\paragraph{Object detection.} In our implementation, we follow the training protocol~\cite{DA-Faster-RCNN,SWDA,SCL,GPA} of the Faster-RCNN network.
-We resize the images of both the source and target domain to 600-pixel height in all experiments as suggested by \cite{DA-Faster-RCNN,SWDA,SCL}.
-Following the aforementioned papers, we use the VGG16~\cite{vgg} model pre-trained on ImageNet \cite{deng2009imagenet} as a backbone of DA-Faster~\cite{DA-Faster-RCNN}, SWDA~\cite{SWDA} and SCL~\cite{SCL}, and the ResNet50~\cite{he2016deep} as the backbone of GPA~\cite{GPA}.
-We set the learning rate to 0.001 for the first 50k iterations and 0.0001 for the rest iterations.
-The other parameters are set by following the original papers~\cite{DA-Faster-RCNN,SWDA,SCL,GPA}.
+\paragraph{Object detection.} In our implementation, we strictly follow the common training protocols~\cite{DA-Faster-RCNN,SWDA,SCL,GPA} of the Faster-RCNN network~\cite{ren2016faster}.
+We resize the images of both the source and target domains to 600-pixel height in all experiments as suggested by \cite{DA-Faster-RCNN,SWDA,SCL}.
+Following the aforementioned papers, we use VGG16~\cite{vgg} and ResNet50~\cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet} as the backbone of DA-Faster~\cite{DA-Faster-RCNN}, SWDA~\cite{SWDA}, SCL~\cite{SCL} and GPA~\cite{GPA} for fair comparisons.
+We set the learning rate to 0.001 for the first 50k iterations and 0.0001 for the remaining iterations.
+As suggested by the original authors~\cite{DA-Faster-RCNN,SWDA,SCL}, $\lambda_{adv}$ is set to 1.0, 1.0, 0.1 for ~\cite{SCL,SWDA,DA-Faster-RCNN}, respectively.
+The IoU threshold 0.5 is used for evaluation and the mean average precision (mAP) is calculated as the evaluation metric.

-\paragraph{Semantic segmentation.} Following common UDA protocols~\cite{AdaptSegNet,CLAN,SIM}, we employ the DeepLab-v2~\cite{chen2017deeplab} with ResNet 101 backbone~\cite{he2016deep} in our implementation.
+\paragraph{Semantic segmentation.} Following UDA protocols~\cite{AdaptSegNet,CLAN,SIM}, we employ the DeepLab-v2~\cite{chen2017deeplab} with ResNet 101 backbone~\cite{he2016deep} in our implementation.
 The backbone is pre-trained on ImageNet~\cite{deng2009imagenet}.
-We reproduce the famous AdaptSegNet~\cite{AdaptSegNet}, CLAN~\cite{CLAN} and SIM~\cite{SIM} as our baselines.
+We reproduce the famous AdaptSegNet~\cite{AdaptSegNet}, CLAN~\cite{CLAN,CLANv2} and SIM~\cite{SIM} as our baselines.
 For our DeepLab-v2 network, we use Adam as the optimizer.
 The initial learning rate is $2.5 \times 10 ^{-4}$, which is then decreased using polynomial decay with an exponent of $0.9$.
+We used the broadly utilized protocols, per-class intersection-over-union (IoU) and mean IoU over all categories for evaluation.
+As suggested by the original works, $\lambda_{adv}$ is set to 0.01, 0.001, 0.001 for \cite{AdaptSegNet,CLAN,SIM}, respectively.